-Under the Jones Act, the vessel owner is responsible for maintaining a seaworthy vessel.
-Injury claims are often based on the unseaworthiness of the vessel.
-This theory of recovery is of substantial benefit to you as the vessel owner has a non-delegable duty to provide you with a safe place to work.
-The cases we handle frequently involve the negligence of the crew aboard the vessel or a defect in the vessel (or its equipment).
+Under maritime law, a vessel owner is responsible for maintaining a seaworthy vessel.
+Injury claims are often based on the unseaworthiness of that vessel.
+This "theory of recovery" (a term from contract law that means worker can reasonably rely on their employer to provide a safe work environment) is of substantial benefit to you, as the vessel owner has a "non-delegable" duty to provide you with a safe place to work.
+The cases we handle frequently involve the negligence of the crew aboard a ship, a defect in the vessel, or malfunctioning equipment aboard the vessel.

 Eligibility for recovery under the Jones Act is for "any seaman."
-According to applicable case law, you are a seaman if you are employed on a vessel in navigation and contribute to the function of the vessel or its mission.
-You also must be assigned to a vessel or a fleet of vessels.
+According to applicable case law, the injured worker must have been assigned to a vessel or a fleet of vessels.
+This doesn't always mean a barge or a boat; in fact, workers aboard some fixed platforms and other types of offshore drilling rigs (including jack-ups, drill ships and submersible rigs) may be eligible to recover settlements under the Jones Act..
 Our legal team will discuss your employment and work duties and assignments with you to determine if you are eligible for "seaman status" under the Jones Act.
-If so, we will work to win recovery maintenance and cure benefits.
+If you are, we will work to win recovery maintenance and cure benefits.
 This means you will receive a daily payment to cover your expenses and be provided with medical treatment at the vessel owner's expense.